polimi-ispl/PARCnet/README.md

 ## Model Inference ✔️
 In this repository, we provide all the necessary code to run a pretrained PARCnet model.

-To test PARCnet using our piano example, simply run `example_parcnet_inference.py`; this will create two audio files in the `predictions` folder.
+To test PARCnet using our piano example, simply run `example_parcnet_inference.py`.
+This will create two audio files in the `predictions` folder.

 To test PARCnet using your own audio files,
 - Place your files in `test_data/audio`